anagno/imretOpenMVG/docs/readme.txt

+The program works on Ubunutu 14.04, 15.04 and 15.10 with gcc 4.8 and later version (tested with gcc 5.2).

+In the workspace, there should be four other folders, namely, dataset, query, dataset_sim and query_sim, containing database images, query images, descriptors for database images and descriptors for query images, respectively.
+Due to the limitation of the uploaded file size, they are not uploaded to github.

+To install the dependencies,
+make sure the programs are installed either in subfolders of usr/ or subfolders of /usr/local

 1. install cuda
+On the laptop the program was developed, cuda 6.5 together with nVidia driver 340 was used. for computers without cuda, you should go to src/imret/imretFuncs.hpp and change in function simprep_gpu from char * argv[] = {"-fo", "-1","-v", "0","-b", "1","-cuda"} to char * argv[] = {"-fo", "-1","-v", "0","-b", "1"};

 2. install openmvg
 sudo mkdir /usr/local/include/openMVG_dependencies/nonFree/sift
 sudo cp -r vl sift
 sudo cp SIFT_describer.hpp sift

 3. install flann

 4. install qt5

 5. install libconfig++
 sudo apt-get install libconfig++-dev

 6. sudo cp imretOpenMVG/src/thirdparty/SiftGPU/bin/libsiftgpu.so /usr/lib